tobias-z/soft-algorithms/assignment-2/README.md

 Example of inserting nodes `5, 10, 7, 8`:

-5: 5 is inserted as a red node, and then recoloured to black because it is the root node
+- 5: 5 is inserted as a red node, and then recoloured to black because it is the root node
-10: 10 is inserted on the right of 5 as red
+- 10: 10 is inserted on the right of 5 as red
-7:
+- 7:

   - 7 is inserted on the left of 10 as red.
   - Because we now have two red nodes we are violating the rules of the tree.
   - The uncle of our recently inserted node is null, so we consider it black meaning we have to rotate.
   - The current imbalance is a right to left imbalance, because 5 goes right then 10 goes left.
 So we have to do a right-left rotate.
   - 7 becomes the grandparent, 10 goes to the right of 7 and 5 goes to the left of 7.
   - We then have to recolour because 7 and 10 are still two reds in a row.
   - 7 becomes black, and both children become red (as the rebalancing rules also state)

-  8:
+- 8:
   - 8 is inserted to the left of 10 as red.
   - Because we now have two red nodes we are violating the rules of the tree.
   - The uncle of our recently inserted node is red, meaning we have to colour flip.
   - Colour flipping the grandparent, so that 7 becomes red, 5 black, 10 black, and 8 red.
   - We now have a violation in that the root node is red.
 So we change it to black.

 And the cycle continues...
-However, there will be times when the problem tree is incorrect, but not at the place of insertion.
+HOWEVER, there will be times when the problem tree is incorrect, but not at the place of insertion.
 (Like the example above with our root colour).
 This means that after each insertion, we have to recursively check the parents for inconsistencies with the rules of our tree.
 If an inconsistency is found we use the same rebalancing rules used when inserting the node.
 So either rotate or colour flip.